denpamusic/homeassistant-plum-ecomax/README.md

 Please note, that for the ecoMAX installation controllers `mixers` are listed as `circuits`.

-Mixers (circuits) are added as sub-devices for the ecoMAX controller.
+Mixers are added as sub-devices for the ecoMAX controller.
 They are detected only once, when integration is added to HomeAssistant.

 If you connected them after setting up the integration, you can use `Detect sub-devices` button in Diagnostics section to force re-detection.

 Legend:
-- ℹ️ - supported only by ecoMAX installation controller
+- <kbd>i</kbd> - ecoMAX installation controller
-- 🅿️ - supported only by ecoMAX pellet controller
+- <kbd>p</kbd> - ecoMAX pellet boiler controller

 ---